Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 2

-At the end of `InitiatePaymentProcessCommandHandler`, publish the `PaymentSucceededEvent` by calling `context.Publish()` method.
+In the `Divergent.Finance` project, locate the `InitiatePaymentProcessCommandHandler` class.
+In the `Handle` method, as the last step, publish the `PaymentSucceededEvent` by calling `context.Publish()` method.
 Copy the order id from the incoming `InitiatePaymentProcessCommand` message, to the property of the event.

 ```c#
 public async Task Handle(InitiatePaymentProcessCommand message, IMessageHandlerContext context)